 For example, when Jorey Ramer, the founder of Super, moved to the San Francisco Bay area, he purchased a home.
 Ramer had previously been a renter and was surprised by the hassles of owning a house.

 Ramer realized that everything from the ice maker in his fridge to the lighting in his backyard was susceptible to failing.
 He decided to create a subscription model that would allow homeowners to pay one monthly fee in return for a mobile app where subscribers can summon a repair person to fix just about anything that could break down in a home.

-List year Ramer raised $20 million from investors, who see the opportunity in putting home repairs on subscription.
+Last year, Ramer raised $20 million from investors who saw the opportunity in putting home repairs on subscription.